Mary River Mine: Milne Inlet port facilities

 However, as iron ore prices declined significantly from 2013 onwards, Baffinland chose the less capital intensive option of developing marine infrastructure at Milne Inlet.
 By 2015, there a small port had been constructed at Milne Inlet and was ready for the August shipping date.

 For mining and engineering enthusiasts the innovative technology used to move the ore from the shallow inlet by barges to a freighter waiting off-shore, was welcomed.
 To the local community, concerns were raised about the use of Milne Inlet for industrial shipping purposes.
 Milne Inlet has "shallow depths, high tides", and "strong winds" and a short shipping season of about 90 days, from August to mid-October when it freezes over.
 Freighters must transit via the protected waterways around Bylot Island—Eclipse Sound to reach Baffin Bay, between Greenland and Baffin Island to the north Atlantic Ocean.
 The first shipment was controversial since Baffinland had requested year-round shipping.

 For the 2018 shipping season, Baffinland contracted ice-breakers from July through October In a November 8, 2018 announcement, they said that they had shipped a record volume of ore—over 5 million tonnes via Milne Inlet.
-Two of the freighters transitted Russia's Northern Sea Route, on their way to destinations in Asia.
+Two of the freighters transited Russia's Northern Sea Route, on their way to destinations in Asia.
 In November 2018, Baffinland Iron Mines set a 5 million tonne shipping record.
 At the end of the 2018 86-day shipping season on October 17, Baffinland Iron Mines had made 71 trips from Milne Inlet to destination such as "continental Europe, and the UK, including two trips Taiwan and Japan, along the Russian coast.
 Carrying an "average 71,750 tonnes of iron ore each" they became the largest "shipping program by volume for the Canadian and Scandinavian high Arctic."